 Every time PuroClean professionals handle potentially hazardous materials, they are taking a chance of serious risk to their safety.
 This is the reason that following precise safety methods and specific training procedures are so important.
 Following these procedures is important to the technician’s safety and the safety of property owners who will later reside and occupy the affected space once the biohazard cleanup and remediation are finished.

 Biohazard technicians are not required to obtain a certificate for their work.
 However, biohazard technicians are required, by OSHA, to wear appropriate PPE while working around bloodborne pathogens.
-Furthermore, for technicians to perform biohazard remediation, local, city, state, and federal laws may call for licensing requirements.
+Furthermore, for technicians to perform biohazard cleanup, local, city, state, and federal laws may call for licensing requirements.
 Laws may be in place that calls for the technicians to submit to background checks, fingerprinting, or additional actions.
 Georgia’s requirements are a perfect example.
 The state passed laws that affect businesses that provide trauma and crime scene cleanup.

 To protect the safety of our technicians, PPE is used as the final barrier of defense.
 PPE (Personal Protective Equipment) protects the body from coming into contact with hazardous materials through the skin, eyes, mouth, nose, or other body parts.
 PPE requirements change with each project but need to always consist of cut-resistant and nitrile gloves, full face protection, appropriately designated waterproof coveralls, and a respirator.